chainsapm/chainsapm/clrprofiler/CommandPacketLayout.md

 * Individual commands will be terminated with 0x0000
 * For fields that are variable use bitflags
  - For instance if you have a max of 16 options use a 16 bit integer to check
+* Packet lengths will include terminator
+* Command lengths will include terminator

 ## Entire Packet